Engineering Predictable Surface Behaviour Over Time

 Surface Behaviour Is the First Failure Point

-In dark and modern façades, surface behaviour determines whether a project ages gracefully or becomes a callback risk.
+In extreme climates, surface behaviour determines whether a project ages gracefully or becomes a callback risk.

 Surface-engineered systems treat the surface as a functional layer, not a cosmetic finish.